KimJongTrill/Teruvia/AGT.md

 </div>

 ## Atlanta
-#### Goddess of the Sea, Moon, Fishing
+#### Goddess of the Wind, Lightning, Sea

-**Holy Day**: Hallowed Harvest, 100 Fall
+**Holy Day**: Spring Bre'kk, 100 Spring

-Atlanta is a deeply respected and hugely adored goddess.
-Most would describe her as sweet and capable.
-She is usually worshipped through alms and chants.
-Worshippers are plentiful and tend to come in the form of fishers and sailors, but if in need all others are welcome to seek the guidance of this goddess.
+Atlanta is a widely praised goddess.
+Often depicted as a dark skinned humanoid woman with ice white hair, she is usually worshiped through offerings and dances that are known to be dedicated to the brining of rainfall.
+Worshippers are plentiful and tend to come in the form of farmers, sailors, fishers, and engineers among any others that are drawn to the Goddess.

 ## Ceritas